 Try: Tell the story of good results in many ways and at different points in time.
 Help communities connect the dots between successful interventions and health outcomes.
 For more tools, see the Communications section.

-- The Guide to Community Preventive Services, Centers for Disease Control and Prevention
+- The Guide to Community Preventive Services, USA.gov

 - The 6/18 Initiative: Accelerating Evidence into Action, Centers for Disease Control

 - The Socio-Ecological Model: a Framework for Prevention, Centers for Disease Control and Prevention